aixigo/PREvant/README.md

 name which is the key to perform actions like creating, duplicating, modifying, or deleting these applications via REST API or Web UI.

-In each application, PREvant manages the microservices as *services* which need to be available in the [OCI Image Format][oci-image-spec] (a.k.a.
-Docker images).
-At least one service needs to be available for an application.
-PREvant manages the following kind of services:

-- *Instance*: a service labeled as instance is a service that has been configured explicitly when creating or updating an application.
-- *Replica*: a service labeled as replica is a service that has been replicated from another application.
-By default if you create an application under any name PREvant will replicate all instances from the application *master*.
-  Alternatively, any other application can be specified as a source of replication.

 ![Composing Microservices](assets/composing-microservices.svg "Composing Microservices")

 Figure [above] illustrates the disjoint repositories and continuous delivery